 Any allegation of abuse of a minor made against a priest or deacon is immediately reported to civil authorities if the accused is still alive.
 If law enforcement is unable to pursue criminal charges, the archdiocese hires an investigator to conduct an independent investigation.
 During an investigation, the priest or deacon is fully restricted from ministry.
-The detective's report and conclusion are given to the Diocesan Review Board for review and deliberation.
-Using a standard of "more likely than not" to have happened (51%-49%), the Review Board makes its recommendation to the archbishop regarding whether the allegation should be considered substantiated.
+The investigator's report is given to the Diocesan Review Board for review and recommendation.
+Using a standard of preponderance of evidence, i.e., "more likely than not" to have happened, the Review Board makes its recommendation to the Archbishop regarding whether the allegation should be considered substantiated and if the accused is suitable for ministry.
 The archbishop has made the commitment to follow the Review Board's recommendation.
-If the board recommends substantiation, the priest remains fully restricted from ministry.
-Then, the case is referred to the Vatican Congregation for the Doctrine of Faith for canon law processes to be undertaken.
-Once proven guilty through the canonical process, the priest/deacon is permanently removed from ministry and his name is added to the list of priest offenders on the archdiocesan website.
+If the board recommends substantiation, the priest or deacon remains fully restricted from ministry.
+Then the case is referred to the Congregation for the Doctrine of Faith at the Vatican for determination of what canon law processes is to be undertaken.
+If proven guilty through the canonical process, the priest/deacon is permanently removed from ministry; his name is added to the list of priest offenders on the archdiocesan website.